kaiyuyangvan/project1/README.md

 Here are the preconditions to the test assignment:

-1. developer PC ip address is known and is able to be connected by ansible server e.g. developer ip: 192.168.1.80
+1. VMs are generated using virtual box & vagrant tool 2  Assume that developer PC ip address is known and is able to be connected by ansible server e.g. developer ip: 192.168.1.80
-2. bridge network with static ip addresses are assigned when VM are created e.g. mysql1 ip: 192.168.1.85 e.g. mysql2 ip: 192.168.1.86
+3. Assume to use public bridge network with static ip addresses to create VMs e.g. mysql1 ip: 192.168.1.85 e.g. mysql2 ip: 192.168.1.86
    note: if VM use DHCP setting, then additional steps need to be executed to get VMs ip address
-3. The following files are generated for this task assignment: hosts - ansible configure file with global variables setting createVM.yml - Ansible code to create VM createDB.yml - Ansible code to create DB on VM createCron.yml - Ansible code to create cron jobs on mysql1
+4. The following files are generated for this task assignment: hosts - ansible configuration file with global variables setting createVM.yml - Ansible code to create VM createDB.yml - Ansible code to create DB on VM createCron.yml - Ansible code to create cron jobs on mysql1